kedro-org/kedro/docs/source/data/data_catalog.md

 ## Transcode datasets

 You might come across a situation where you would like to read the same file using two different dataset implementations.
-Use transcoding when you want to load and save the same file, via its specified `filepath`, using different `DataSet` implementations.
+Use transcoding when you want to load and save the same file, via its specified `filepath`, using different `Dataset` implementations.

 ### A typical example of transcoding